simagyari/simagyari.github.io/pyqgistutorial/tutorialone.md

 In your project file (.qgz) navigate to the `Plugins > Python Console` option, which pops up the Python Console on the screen.
 Inside the Python Console, click the `Show Editor` button to show the editor.

 *In the Console, you can run Python commands, while in the Editor, you can create .py files to save those commands or a combination of them.
-It works like a generic text editor and terminal combination you can find in any IDE.*
+It works like a generic text editor and terminal combination you can find in any IDE.
+You can pop up the Console using the keyboard shortcut `Ctrl + Alt + P` too.*

 When you open the Console and Editor, there is a block of code automatically run: